Articling Students

 Our Objective

 Our objective in hiring students is to identify individuals who will join the firm, initially as Associates, and ultimately become our Partners.
 We hire students with the intention of developing them into excellent lawyers.
 The offers extended to students to stay on with the firm as Associates have historically reflected the firm’s objective to retain students who will carry on the firm’s tradition of excellence.
-Once kept on, our marketing group helps Associates to build their practice by offering a wide range of marketing and professional development support.
+Once kept on, our marketing group helps Associates to build their practice over time, by offering a wide range of marketing and professional development support.

 The Articling Year

+We provide our students with extensive practical experience and regular exposure to clients and to other lawyers with the goal of developing strong legal and communication skills.
+Students are given the opportunity to work with lawyers in many different practice areas while, at the same time, the firm has the opportunity to assist the student in developing the foundational skills that are necessary to becoming a competent legal practitioner.
 During the articling year, each student is assigned to a small group of lawyers who act as “principals.”
 Emphasis is placed on providing each student with principals who practice in the area(s) of law the student is most interested in along with a principal or two in different fields so as to allow for a diverse and varied learning experience.
 We believe that this is superior to a “rotation” system as it allows articling students the opportunity to maintain continuity with files and their mentors, while also fostering a collegial atmosphere among students.

 Mentorship